EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 **Quick links:** [Compatibility chart](#compatibility) · [CBE 2.0 setup](#validated-cbe-20-configuration) · [Using BC](#using-battle-cinematics) · [Installation](#installation)

+## v1.4.0 — Gen2Recomped

+Battle Cinematics now supports **[Gen2Recomped](https://github.com/UNDERdecoded/Gen2Recomped)** through UNDERdecoded's bundled **Dramatic Shapes** presentation layer while remaining the same single official BC package used on **[Gen1Recomp](https://github.com/bryanthaboi/gen1recomp)** / GoldRecomp.

+Runtime-validated on **Gen2Recomped 0.7.49** with the **Dramatic Shapes 0.7.47 release payload** (the provider currently reports `0.7.40` in its manifest/in-game):

+- **RBY / Gen 1**
+- **Gold / Silver / Crystal / Gen 2**
+- **Prism / Gen 2**
+- **Emerald / Gen 3**

+Validated BC features include **Pokémon Intro, Stadium/DW3/Hero idle direction, Attack Camera, Faint Camera, Dynamic 4-Way Sprite View, provider-native structural safety, and bounded Secondary View/PiP with resolution-invariant framing**.

+> [!NOTE]
+> **Prism and Emerald remain alpha host cartridges.** Structural safety is deliberately conservative in this first integration, especially in Prism caves; an authored Pokémon Intro may shorten, hold or fall back when the provider geometry says the route is obstructed.
+Results can vary by location.
+Prism's longer send-in delay is provider-owned.

+> [!NOTE]
+> **Phenac Stadium is intentionally hidden/disabled on the Gen2Recomped Dramatic Shapes host.** The validated encounter-level Phenac opening remains available on its established Gen1Recomp / GoldRecomp provider paths.
+Ordinary **Pokémon Intro remains available** on Gen2Recomped.

+**Polished Crystal is not claimed yet** because the current host does not expose it as an importable runtime cartridge in the tested build.

+---

 ## v1.3.2 — Battle Art / Legendary Compatibility

-**Battle Art Voxel Fork 1.10.8 and the current Legendary visual stack are fully runtime-validated with official Battle Cinematics on Gen 1.** The normal BC camera suite remains active across Battle Art environments, including the Legendary cave presentation: passive presets, Pokémon Intro, Attack and Faint cameras, 4-Way Sprite View and Secondary View all retain their established roles.
+**[Battle Art Voxel Fork](https://github.com/absol89/DramaticShapeVoxelMod) 1.10.8 and the current Legendary visual stack are fully runtime-validated with official Battle Cinematics on Gen 1.** The normal BC camera suite remains active across Battle Art environments, including the Legendary cave presentation: passive presets, Pokémon Intro, Attack and Faint cameras, 4-Way Sprite View and Secondary View all retain their established roles.

 **Caves do not require a fixed one-side camera lock.** Battle Art owns its cave geometry and clearance rules; BC keeps its authored cinematography and adapts through the supported presentation instead of replacing the battle with a permanent side view.